 Thermal inkjet (TIJ) is an open nozzle printing system meaning, the nozzle orifices are open to atmosphere and there is no valve seal at the orifice to allow ink pressurization.
 Ink pressurization is what helps propel the ink drops with a longer throw distance from print head to target substrate.
 For this reason, thermal inkjet print heads propel the ink drops approximately half the distance or less of continuous inkjet (CIJ) small character printers.
 This is critical to understand because irregular or radial shape products require extended throw distance for optimum print quality.

-Redimark designed its TC12 product around Funai’s Bryce and Yellowstone TIJ cartridge technology that delivers twice the throw distance of the alternate competing TIJ technologies when compared to the same print speed.
-The Redimark TC12 operates at twice the speed when printing the same resolution and has twice the nozzle count for better printing reliability and durability.
-An example of the importance of increase in nozzle count and speed can be seen in the photo image below where the Redimark TC12 replaced a competing brand using an inferior TIJ thermal inkjet technology.
+Redimark designed the TC12 thermal inkjet date coder around Funai’s Bryce and Yellowstone TIJ cartridge technology that delivers twice the throw distance of the alternate competing TIJ technologies when compared to the same print speed.
+The Redimark TC12 date coder operates at twice the speed when printing the same resolution and has twice the nozzle count for better printing reliability and durability.
+An example of the importance of increase in nozzle count and speed can be seen in the photo image below where the Redimark TC12 date coder replaced a competing brand using an inferior TIJ thermal inkjet technology.
 A very notable improvement in print quality on a folding carton can be easily observed.

-Dry time is a critical requirement for Fast Moving Consumer Goods (FMCG) manufacturers, especially those that use non-porous packaging materials like metal, plastic, varnished coated paperboard, etc. In many cases, the FMCG product will come in contact with machine grippers, conveyor guide rails, adjacent products or line operator hands shortly after being inkjet coded.
-Having the printed code dry within 1 to 2 seconds is a must.
-Redimark selected its thermal inkjet cartridge print head based on its ability to use fast drying solvent inks that deliver the 1 to 2 seconds dry time while maintaining a long decap time (print idle time).
-Many of Redimark’s competitors are unable to use fast drying solvents that the TC12 uses due to the design of the print head cartridge they use in their inkjet product.
+Dry time is a critical requirement for Fast-Moving Consumer Goods (FMCG) manufacturers, especially those that use non-porous packaging materials like metal, plastic, varnished coated paperboard, etc. In many cases, the FMCG product will come in contact with machine grippers, conveyor guide rails, adjacent products or line operator hands shortly after being inkjet coded.
+Having the printed code dry within 1-2 seconds is a must.
+Redimark selected its thermal inkjet cartridge print head based on its ability to use fast-drying solvent inks that deliver the 1-2 seconds dry time while maintaining a long print idle time.
+Many of Redimark’s competitors are unable to use fast-drying solvents that the Redimark TC12 date coder uses due to the design of the print head cartridge they use in their inkjet product.

 In many cases, the FMCG product will come in contact with machine grippers, conveyor guide rails, adjacent products or line operator hands shortly after being inkjet coded.
-Having the printed code dry within 1 to 2 seconds is a must.
+Having the printed code dry within 1-2 seconds is a must.